John Giordano (conductor): Saxophonist

-Giordano is known well as a symphony conductor.
-But he also had a distinguished career as a saxophonist.
-Early in his career, one of his notable performances was in London with the BBC Symphony Chamber Orchestra performing Jacques Ibert's Concertino da Camera under the direction of Francis Chagrin on May 12, 1971.
+Early in his career, one of his notable saxophone performances was in London with the BBC Symphony Chamber Orchestra performing Jacques Ibert's Concertino da Camera under the direction of Francis Chagrin on May 12, 1971.
 In December 1971, Giordano toured France and Belgium, performing concert saxophone on Flemish and French radio and television and in the cities of Tubize, Dinant, Brussels, Enghien, Antwerp, Paris, Givet, and Marcinelle.

-Family

-John Giordano is married to Mary Alice Giordano (nee Dammann).
-They have three children: